allegro/turnilo/docs/webperf.md

 ### Size-limit

-[Size-limit Github Action](https://github.com/marketplace/actions/size-limit-action) will help to stay with assets size in the budget.
+[Size-limit GitHub Action](https://github.com/marketplace/actions/size-limit-action) will help to stay with assets size in the budget.
 On each pull request this action will post a comment with current bundle size and its delta.

 **Each time budgets are exceeded CI will fail.**